The Hitman’s Cookbook

 Shoot Sydney, Australia

-Ben’s short films, CHECKPOINT (Screen NSW Young Filmmakers Fund) and NICE SHOOTIN’ COWBOY (Screen Australia), have garnered over 20 awards and been selected for Official Competition in over 100 prestigious international festivals, including 40 Academy Awards accredited festivals.
+My films have resonated with global audiences, garnering more than 20 awards and been selected for Official Competition in 100 international festivals, including 40 Academy Awards accredited festivals.
 Highlights include major prizes in Australia, USA, Canada, France, Italy, Spain and Russia.
-CHECKPOINT won the Jury Prize at Montreal Film Festival 2006 and a Dendy Award at Sydney Film Festival 2007.
-NICE SHOOTIN’ COWBOY became one of only 80 films eligible for the 2011 Oscars after winning Best Short Film at Austin Film Festival 2009.
-Both films were picked up for international distribution by Flickerfest and Arenafilm respectively, playing on TV in over 6 countries worldwide, including SBS Australia.
-Check out the full list of Awards and Festivals for Ben’s films.
+CHECKPOINT won the Jury Prize at Montreal Film Festival and a Dendy Award at Sydney Film Festival.
+NICE SHOOTIN’ COWBOY became one of only 80 films eligible for the Oscars after winning Best Short Film at Austin Film Festival.
+Check out the full list of Awards and Festivals.
+Both films were picked up for international distribution by Flickerfest and Arenafilm for broadcast in 6 countries, including SBS TV in Australia.
+I’m also an alumnus of the competitive creative lab, Accelerator, at Melbourne International Film Festival.

-GABRIEL DOWRICK – Writer
+Gabriel Dowrick – Writer